 - List of existing resources/tools which can solve all issues you listed.

-- List all the existing resources and tools you have and come out with a possible solution toward each issue.
+- List all the existing resources and tools you have and come out with a possible solution for each issue.

 - Know your team capability and budget.